flutter-cavalry/bull_fs/README.md

 - Create directories:
   - `mkdirp`: Creates directories recursively.
   - `createDir`: Creates a directory.
 Unlike `mkdirp`, it always creates a new directory.
-- Move files or directories:
+- Delete / rename / move files or directories:
+  - `delete`: Deletes a file or directory.
+  - `rename`: Renames a file or directory.
   - `moveToDir`: Moves a file or directory to another directory.